 Get Your Leprechaun Trap Supplies

 Instead of traditional paint, I used OOLY’s Chunkies Paint Sticks to paint the ladder.
-They are a perfect, no mess, easy way to paint and the colors are vibrant.
+They are a no mess, fun way to paint and the colors are vibrant.

 They also dry fast which is a plus since little people have no patience and are ready to use that glue gun!